 Interlaken - Nestled between Lake Thun and Lake Brienz, Interlaken is a modern town offering summer and winter sports, with tandem paragliding being the most popular.

 Experience a safe flight with an official instructor.
-It’s a once-in-a-lifetime adventure, with a gentle takeoff and a heart-pounding flight lasting 10 to 20 minutes.
+It’s a once-in-a-lifetime experience, with a gentle takeoff leading to a flight like a bird, filled with emotion for 10 to 20 minutes.

-Bern - Bern, the capital of Switzerland, is a city brimming with charm and attractions, including:
+Bern - Bern, the capital of Switzerland, is a city full of charm and tourist attractions, including:

 - The Zytglogge